nortikin/sverchok/docs/nodes/alpha_nodes/contour2D.rst

 .. image:: https://user-images.githubusercontent.com/10011941/34644864-46463d24-f33f-11e7-80c1-bb0718d9966b.png

-_ With the intersection mode on "Circular" the intersection points will be placed  as if we where using perfect circles.
+_ With the intersection mode on "Circular" the intersection points will be placed as if we were using perfect circles.
 This will change the edges angles, but the distance between the intersection point and the original points will be maintained.
 On "Poligonal" the edges angles are preserved but the distance to original vertex will depend on the number of vertices.